 \section{Conclusion}

-In this paper, we propose TR2M, a generalizable framework to transfer monocular relative depth to metric depth.
-The model takes a text description and image as input and estimates two rescale maps to conduct transformation at the pixel level.
-The features of the two modalities are fused by a cross-modality attention module.
-To better utilize relative depth, we align relative depth to ground truth to generate pseudo metric depth and filter confident ones as supervision.
-We also propose scale-oriented contrastive learning to force the model to learn about depth distribution, thus enhancing scale perception ability.
-As a result, our TR2M model exhibits excellent zero-shot metric depth estimation capability across various domains with one lightweight trainable network.
+This paper proposes TR2M, a generalizable framework for transferring monocular relative depth to metric depth.
+TR2M takes a text description and an image, predicting two rescaling maps for pixel-wise transformation.
+A cross-modality attention module fuses features from both modalities.
+To leverage relative depth effectively, we align it with ground truth to generate pseudo metric depth, filtering confident samples for supervision.
+We further introduce scale-oriented contrastive learning to enhance scale perception by modeling depth distribution.
+Consequently, TR2M demonstrates strong zero-shot metric depth estimation capability across diverse domains using a single lightweight network.